Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Appendix C. Illustrative optical feasibility sketch (qutrit + KCBS probes)

 All theoretical results of the main text are independent of this realization.
 The photonic example presented here serves only as an existence proof of physical implementability and does not play any logical role in establishing contextuality within QTOW.

 One could modify the QTOW timeline by inserting a non-commuting probe before the decision measurement, thereby making contextuality operationally explicit.
-We do not adopt this modification here, as our aim is to show that contextuality arises even without such explicit interventions.
+We do not adopt this modification as the normal learning timeline; instead, the probes are used as admissible counterfactual diagnostics of the operation family.